Archetype: Literary criticism

-Platonic archetypes

-The origins of the archetypal hypothesis date as far back as Plato.
-Plato's eidos, or ideas, were pure mental forms that were imprinted in the soul before it was born into the world.
-Some philosophers also translate the archetype as "essence" in order to avoid confusion with respect to Plato's conceptualization of Forms.
-While it is tempting to think of Forms as mental entities (ideas) that exist only in our mind, the philosopher insisted that they are independent of any minds (real).
-Eidos were collective in the sense that they embodied the fundamental characteristics of a thing rather than its specific peculiarities.
-In the seventeenth century, Sir Thomas Browne and Francis Bacon both employ the word archetype in their writings; Browne in The Garden of Cyrus (1658) attempted to depict archetypes in his usage of symbolic proper-names.

 Jungian archetypes

 The concept of psychological archetypes was advanced by the Swiss psychiatrist Carl Jung, c.
 1919.
-Jung has acknowledged that his conceptualization of archetype is influenced by Plato's eidos, which he described as "the formulated meaning of a primordial image by which it was represented symbolically."
+Jung has acknowledged that his conceptualization of archetype is influenced by Plato's Theory of forms, which he described as "the formulated meaning of a primordial image by which it was represented symbolically."
 According to Jung, the term archetype is an explanatory paraphrase of the Platonic eidos, also believed to represent the word form.
 He maintained that Platonic archetypes are metaphysical ideas, paradigms, or models, and that real things are held to be only copies of these model ideas.
 However, archetypes are not easily recognizable in Plato's works in the way in which Jung meant them.

 In Jung's psychological framework, archetypes are innate, libidinally collective schemas, universal prototypes for idea-sensory impression images and may be used to interpret observations.
 A group of memories and interpretations associated with an archetype is a complex (e.g. a mother complex associated with the mother archetype).
 Jung treated the archetypes as psychological organs, analogous to physical ones in that both are morphological constructs that arose through evolution.
 At the same time, it has also been observed that evolution can itself be considered an archetypal construct.